What Credentials Matter in Trauma-Informed Care

 Trauma-informed practitioners must know:

-Credentials that include ethics, boundaries, and referral protocols demonstrate maturity and responsibility.
+Credentials that cover ethics, boundaries, and referral steps show maturity and responsibility.

 This type of training protects:

-Ethical clarity is a cornerstone of trauma-informed practice.
+Being clear about ethics is a key part of trauma-informed practice.

 Ongoing Education and Supervision

-Trauma-informed care is not a one-time certification.
+Trauma-informed care is not something you learn once and forget.
 It requires ongoing learning.

 Strong credentials often include: